greenelab/meta-review/content/response-to-reviewers.md

 My main concern (+ comments and questions below) is that the article is a bit technical and as such, addresses a technical audience.
 Since the paper has been submitted as a Software paper, maybe it's fine but it would be nice if non-technical people would also be able to read the paper (to realize open-source collaborative frameworks exists).

+We have added a non-technical introduction paragraph to explain the main benefits of Manubot to a broad audience.
+In addition, we clarified many of the technical terms, as discussed in [GH130](https://github.com/greenelab/meta-review/issues/130) and modified in [GH194](https://github.com/greenelab/meta-review/pull/194).
+Our new video demonstrating how to edit a Manubot manuscript entirely through the GitHub interface also shows non-technical readers how they can engage in open collaborative writing.

 > The introduction may lack a part on tools that are used in different communities, especially with "mega papers" (e.g. physics where you have routinely thousand of authors).

 We discussed this point in [GH131](https://github.com/greenelab/meta-review/issues/131) and addressed it in [GH169](https://github.com/greenelab/meta-review/pull/169).